 It doesn’t include a cleaning rod and instead uses a memory-flex cleaning rod.
-This is a heavy duty piece of wire that you run down the barrel of the gun and attach the brush or other component to the end of the rod.
+This is a heavy-duty piece of wire that you run down the barrel of the gun and attach the brush or other component to the end of the rod.

 They have several video detailing how to use their Memory-Flex® Cables and they do work very well.

 The one thing I can say about this kit is that’s very durable.
 Having owned it for a few years and it still looks new.
-The cable is a bit different than what most gun cleaning kits use.
+The cable is a bit different from what most gun cleaning kits use.

 It acts like a bore snake and you simply run it through the barrel the same as a bore snake.
 It does a surprisingly good job and cleaning the barrel and I use it before and after a full clean.